seanoshea/FuzzyMatchingSwift/README.md

 ## Author

-seanoshea, oshea.ie@gmail.com
+seanoshea, oshea.ie@gmail.com.
+See the Acknowledgements section for the original basis for this code.

 ## License

-FuzzyMatchingSwift is available under the MIT license.
+FuzzyMatchingSwift is available under the Apache 2 license.
 See the LICENSE file for more info.

 ## Contributing